KalvadTech/django-glide/README.md

 {% glide_carousel items=my_images carousel_id="hero" type="carousel" perView=3 autoplay=3000 %}
 ```

+All the options listed on the example above can be found here: https://glidejs.com/docs/options/

 And then in your view, return an object in the context following this format:

 ```python